RealYoshiWaton/real-world-ai-projects/README.md

 ├── project-category/              # Thematic or functional grouping of related projects │   └── project-name/              # Individual project directory │       ├── README.md              # Documentation specific to this project
-│       ├── data/                  # Raw data files or scripts to load datasets │       ├── source/                # Jupyter notebooks and source code for analysis and modeling │       ├── requirements.txt       # List of Python dependencies for this project
+│       ├── data/                  # Raw data files or scripts to load datasets (optional) │       ├── source/                # Jupyter notebooks and source code for analysis and modeling │       ├── requirements.txt       # List of Python dependencies for this project